-Each unsecured debt creditor could cause the related borrower to seek protection under the applicable bankruptcy laws.
-See "Risk Factors-Risks Related to the Underlying Mortgage Loans-The Type of Borrower May Entail Risk" in this information circular.
+Each unsecured creditor could cause the related borrower to seek protection under the applicable bankruptcy laws.

 Permitted Subordinate Mortgage Debt.
 The borrowers under all of the underlying mortgage loans are permitted to incur an additional limited amount of subordinate indebtedness secured by the related mortgaged real properties generally beginning 12 months after the origination date of each related underlying mortgage loan, unless otherwise provided in the related loan documents, which may be incurred at any time, including on or before the Closing Date.
 It is a condition to the incurrence of any such future secured subordinate loan that, among other things: (i) the total loan-to-value ratio of these loans be below, and the debt service coverage ratio be above, certain thresholds set out in the related loan documents and (ii) subordination agreements and intercreditor agreements be put in place between the issuing entity and the related lenders.
 In the event a borrower satisfies these conditions, the borrower will be permitted to obtain secured subordinate debt from certain Freddie Mac-approved lenders who will make such subordinate financing exclusively for initial purchase by Freddie Mac.
 A default under the subordinate loan documents will constitute a default under the related senior underlying mortgage loan.
 The related intercreditor agreement will provide that the subordinate debt may be transferred to certain "qualified transferees" meeting certain minimum net worth requirements or other criteria set forth in such intercreditor agreement.
-Freddie Mac may subsequently transfer the junior lien loans it holds in secondary market transactions, including securitizations.
+Freddie Mac may at any time transfer any junior lien loans it holds in secondary market transactions, including securitizations.